Ordering Textbooks

 Ink-Print Requests

 If you receive an email requesting the ink-print for a textbook order, mail that physical print textbook to FIMC-VI via first class mail as soon as possible.
 This print textbook will not be returned to you, and the production process will not begin until FIMC-VI receives it.
-Use the following address when sending these to us: FIMC-VI, Attn: Denise/Shipping - Ink-print, 1208 Wishing Well Way, Tampa, FL 33619.
+Use the following address when sending these to us: FIMC-VI, Attn: Denise/Shipping - Ink-print, 4716 W Montgomery Ave, Tampa, FL 33616.

 Cancellations